emlid/emlid-docs/docs/reach/mplus/ardupilot-integration.md

 Reach supports a number of ways to accept [base corrections](common/reachview/correction-input/#base-correction), including the popular in UAV area serial radios.
 However, having a separate radio link for base corrections only is highly ineffective.

 To solve this, you can use the telemetry radio as a carrier for RTK corrections.
 GCS can pass these corrections to the autopilot with a feature called **GPS inject**.
-This funcionality is available in **Mission planner** only.
+This functionality is available in **Mission planner** only.

 ### Configuring radio for embedding corrections into telemetry